 Athens is small and there is a good network of public transport.
-Thus, it doesn't matter a lot where you are staying in the city of Athens.
+Thus, it doesn't matter a lot where you are staying in the city.
 You can get everywhere very fast.

 But if you want to have the best experience, I recommend staying in the city center.
-The area of Plaka and the area surrounding Monastiraki is lovely!
+The area of Plaka and the area surrounding Monastiraki are lovely!